 Sunday morning we got up early and bid my sister, nephew, and mother farewell and headed on to the parks.
 My sister and mother were headed home while we enjoyed a day at Universal Studios and Islands of Adventure with just the 5 of us.
 The kids were really looking forward to this day, these parks are the #1 parks on their list of best family vacation spots ever.
 Since this was my first time visiting since Harry Potter was introduced to Islands of Adventure I gave the family no choice but to march all the way to the back of the park as soon as we entered.
 I refused to miss the Harry Potter ride due to long lines.
 I didn’t realize that Harry Potter was a world within itself until we entered the area.
 It was amazing and I enjoyed every second of it.
 I have always been a huge Harry Potter fan (preferring the books over the movie) and had heard so many things about this ride.

-I didn’t get a chance to visit Ollivander’s shop to check out the personalized one of a kind wands (yes you go into the shop to have a wand made specifically for you).
+I didn’t get a chance to visit Ollivander’s shop to check out the personalized one-of-a-kind wands (yes you go into the shop to have a wand made specifically for you).
 The line was wrapped around the village and we didn’t want to wait.
 While in the village we rode the smaller roller coaster with Honey and she LOVED it.
 I wish she would have been big enough to ride Harry Potter but thinking back it may have been a little scary for her.
-The ride was amazing the talent of the creators is just breath taking.
+The ride was amazing the talent of the creators is just breathtaking.
 I didn’t know what to expect I had no idea what type of ride it was.
 I won’t say a thing you will have to experience it for yourself but it is by far the BEST ride at Islands of Adventure!

 We left the village and decided to visit the Dr. Seuss area since Honey LOVES all of the Dr. Seuss books!
-The longest line we waited in the whole day was the little train that wraps around Dr. Seuss land.
+The longest line we waited in the whole day was the little train that wrapped around Dr. Seuss land.
 While we waited I was able to snap a shot of my babies!
 This is one of the only times you will see them in jackets.
 We live in South Florida we do our best to utilize jackets as little as possible.

 When we finally made it to the front of the line and hopped in.
 I had a bad case of deja vu, and this is why.
 Check out this photo from last month of Honey on the train as well as a photo in 2007 of the same train and the same Honey (well a much younger Honey).